TomiwaOgun/budget_extention/README.md

 Budget Garden - Chrome Extension
 Budget Garden is a Chrome extension designed to help users track their spending and manage their budget effectively.
 It automatically detects when a purchase is made on an order confirmation page and saves the total amount spent.
 Users can also manually add expenses, set a weekly budget, and track their remaining budget.
-Currently only owrks on amozon andd temu.
+Currently only works on amozon and temu.

 Features
 Automatic Spending Tracking: Detects purchases on order confirmation pages and saves the total amount spent. (in progress!)